Asymptotic Reversibility of Thermal Operations for Interacting Quantum Spin Systems via Generalized Quantum Stein's Lemma: The classical case

 If we restrict the $C^\ast$-algebra $\mathcal A$ in one dimension to a commutative subalgebra, we obtain a classical stochastic process.
 Here, we flesh out explicitly the classical ergodic theorem that our argument in \cref{sec:main-result-for-ergodic-local-Gibbs} and \cref{appx:Cstar-algebras-construction} reduces to in the classical case.

 The classical counterpart of the setup in these sections is a two-sided stochastic process over $\mathbb Z$ with finite alphabets.
 Let $\{ x_\ell \}_{\ell\in \mathbb Z}$ be the stochastic process, where $x_l \in B$ with $B$ being a finite set of alphabets, and let $X_n := (x_{-\ell}, x_{-\ell+1}, \cdots, x_\ell)$ with $n:= 2\ell+1$.
-We consider sequences of probability distributions $\rhoseq := \{ \rho_n (X_n) \}_{n \in \mathbb N}$ and $\Sigmaseq := \{ \sigma_n (X_n ) \}_{n \in \mathbb N}$.
+We consider sequences of probability distributions $\widehat{P}:= \{ \rho_n (X_n) \}_{n \in \mathbb N}$ and $\widehat{\Sigma}:= \{ \sigma_n (X_n ) \}_{n \in \mathbb N}$.

-First of all, we briefly comment on mathematical details about the correspondence between the classical case and the quantum case (see also Refs.~\cite{Bjelakovic2002,Bjelakovic2004}).
+First of all, we briefly comment on mathematical details about the correspondence between the classical case and the quantum case (see also Refs.~\cite{Bjelakovic2004IM_lattice,Bjelakovic2004CMP_ergodic}).
 Let $\mathcal A$ be the $C^\ast$-algebra of an infinite spin chain.
 We consider a unital Abelian $C^\ast$-subalgebra $\mathcal B \subset \mathcal A$, which is interpreted as a set of classical observables.
 Let $\Phi$ be a quantum state on $\mathcal A$, and $\Phi |_{\mathcal B}$ be its restriction to $\mathcal B$.
 From the Gelfand-Naimark theorem, $\mathcal B$ is identified with the Banach space $C_0(K)$, which is the space of $\mathbb C$-valued continuous functions on a compact Hausdorff space $K$.
 In our setup, $K = B^{\mathbb Z}$, which is compact from the Tychonoff's theorem.
 From the Riesz-Markov-Kakutani representation theorem, the dual of $C_0 (K)$ is the space of regular Borel measures on $K$.
 Thus $\Phi |_{\mathcal B}$ is identified with a probability measure on $K$ (i.e., a stochastic process over $\mathbb Z$).

 Classical ergodicity can be defined in the same manner as in the quantum case (\cref{defn:ergodic}), i.e., as a commutative case of quantum ergodicity.
 On the other hand, the standard definition of classical ergodicity is that any subset of trajectories in a stochastic process that is invariant under $T$ has measure $0$ or $1$.
 These definitions are equivalent for the finite-alphabet case.
 In fact, a classical stochastic process is translation-invariant ergodic if and only if it is an extremal point of the set of translation-invariant processes.
-Also, as mentioned before, \cref{defn:ergodic} is equivalent to the definition by extremality for quantum spin systems~\cite{Ruelle1999,Bjelakovic2003}.
-I moved the above two paragraphs here.
+Also, as mentioned before, \cref{defn:ergodic} is equivalent to the definition by extremality for quantum spin systems~\cite{BookRuelle_StatMechRigorous,Bjelakovic2005QIP_compression}.

 All the quantum divergences introduced in \cref{sec:preliminaries} can be computed using as arguments a probability distribution and a vector of positive entries of same length, by embedding both classical vectors into the diagonal entries of an operator in a Hilbert space whose dimension is the same as the number of entries in the vectors.